CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dns.md

 # Obtaining DNS information

-If you've set up one or more sender domains, you must update your DNS records to ensure that public keys for DKIM signatures, and your SPF and DMARC settings can all be queried by email receivers.
+After you've set up one or more sender domains, you must update your DNS records to ensure that the public keys for the DKIM signatures, and your SPF and DMARC settings can all be queried by email receivers.

 SMTPeter hosts all required DNS records under its DNS domain, so that you only have to create a number of CNAME records that refer to SMTPeter's